The Most Magical Elsa Cake for a Birthday They’ll Never Forget

 Directions

-• Add eggs one by one, then mix in milk and vanilla.
-Slowly add dry ingredients and mix gently until smooth.
+• Add eggs one at a time, mixing well, then stir in milk and vanilla.

 Latest Posts